FractalProject/FractalProject.github.io/_posts/2018-08-04-IntroductionToNeuralNetworks.md

 $$w_{i,j, new}^{(l)} = w_{i,j, old}^{(l)} - \alpha\frac{\partial}{\partial w_{i,j, old}^{(l)}}J(w, b)$$

 $$b_{i, new}^{(l)} = b_{i, old}^{(l)} - \alpha\frac{\partial}{\partial b_{i, old}^{(l)}}J(w, b)$$

+This may look intimidating if you're not used to seeing multivariable calculus in an applied setting, but its actually a lot easier in practice than it may at first seem.
+In the next section, I'll explain exactly HOW we compute this gradient through a method called backpropagation.
+Then, I'll do a short recap of how everything fits together, before finally getting to the coding part of this tutorial.

+### Backpropagation

+In this section, I'll explain how we compute the gradient part of the gradient descent algorithm (the $-\nabla J(w, b)$ part) so we know which direction to change the weights.
+The method of doing this is called backpropagation, or backprop for short.
+When we compute this gradient vector $-\nabla J(w, b)$, it contains values that tell you the direction of the greatest decrease for each dimension in the parameter space (i.e. n-dimensional space created by the parameters of our network that the cost function exists in).
+For example, this might be the value of your gradient vector for some particular input parameters to the cost funtion:

+$$\begin{bmatrix}
+    0.27 \\
+    -0.14 \\
+    2.56 \\
+    \vdots \\
+    0.95 \\
+    -1.80
+\end{bmatrix}$$

+Just like we might have a vector $(1, 3)$ that specifies a direction in 2-dimensional space, our gradient vector tells us a direction in n-dimensional space, where n is the number of parameters in the network, and this direction is the direction of greatest decrease for the cost function.
+Remember, our partial derivitives are with respect to the weights and biases, but the derivatives themselves are performed ON the cost function.
+The values in this gradient vector also tell us how "sensitive" our parameters are to changes.
+For example, lets extract two arbitrary values from this gradient vector, say 0.2 and 1.0.
+And let say, for the sake fo argument, that the 0.2 is the partial derivtive of the cost function with repsect to the weight that connects node 1 of the input layer to node 12 of the second layer.
+And the 1.0 corresponds to the partial derivative of the cost function with respect to the weight that connects node 5 of the input layer to node 7 of the second layer.
+To put this in mathy-terms, this is what I'm talking about:

+$$0.2 = \frac{\partial}{\partial w_{12, 1}^{(1)}}J(w, b)$$

+$$1.0 = \frac{\partial}{\partial w_{7, 5}^{(1)}}J(w, b)$$

+That means weight $w_{7, 5}^{(1)}$ is 5 times more sensative to changes than weight $w_{12, 1}^{(1)}$, since its gradient was 5 times as big.
+You can also think of it as the slope being 5 times as steep in the direction of the parameter space corresponding to weight $w_{7, 5}^{(1)}$ then the direction corresponding to weight $w_{12, 1}^{(1)}$.